 3 tablespoons granulated sugar

-Add purée, sugar, and half the diced strawberries to a small pot.
-Bring to a boil, then continue to cook for 2 minutes on medium-low heat.
+Add the purée, sugar, and half the diced strawberries into a small saucepan and bring it to a boil.
+Continue to cook for 2 more minutes on medium-low, stirring occasionally.

-Split the cooled syrup between two glasses.
-Use a spoon to swirl the syrup around the glass, getting it onto the inner sides.
+Split the cooled syrup between 2 glasses (this recipe makes 2 servings).
+Use a spoon to swirl the syrup around in the glass to get some on the inner sides.

 - Serving Size: